 Measure is determined from the question type.

-- Scale = Rating and Numerical Textbox questions
+- Scale = Ranking and Numerical Textbox questions

 - Nominal = all other question types